mGenerator/hello-world/README.md

 Hello World repository for Git tutorial.
 Thios is an example repository for the Git tutorial on https://www.w3schools.com.
 This repository loosely follows the tutorial.
+Supercalifragilisticespialidotious!